oroinc/documentation/bundles/platform/AssetBundle/index.rst

 Make sure the ``webpack.config.js`` file exists in the project root, and the command has permissions to read it.

+.. admonition:: Business Tip

+    B2B marketplaces are the rising trend in eCommerce.
+Discover the benefits of a |B2B marketplace|, and what marketplace features you need to succeed.

 .. toctree::
    :maxdepth: 1
    :hidden: